 Don’t get me wrong, I really love fresh fruit, but it doesn’t always satisfy that treat craving known to hit after mealtimes…aka CHOCOLATE!

-This dessert is a traditional Thai dessert, normally served with sticky coconut rice (which is really delicious too).
+This Thai mango with coconut sauce is a traditional Thai dessert, normally served with sticky coconut rice (which is really delicious too).
 I have simplified it and gave our waistlines a bit of a break by leaving that out here.

 - 2-3 ripe Thai mangoes (usually wrinkly skin is a good sign!), peeled and sliced